 Common Challenges Veterans Face

 - Post-traumatic stress disorder.
 One of the most common emotional challenges that veterans have to deal with is PTSD.
 An annual report from the National Center for PTSD showed that 38% of the 5.8 million veterans who served in 2024 suffered from PTSD.
 The symptoms can make a medical condition worse.
+But our patients are never alone.
+We are here to ease these emotional burdens.

 - Chronic Pain.
 The physical demands of military service can result in conditions like chronic pain, which will require pain management through medication and holistic practices like relaxation therapies and physical therapy.

 - Traumatic brain injury.
 Traumatic brain injuries (TBIs) are sadly common amongst veterans and can have long-term effects on patients’ lives, like physical, cognitive, and psychological impairments.
+Our team is trained to recognize and respond with care strategies that honor the patient’s dignity.